 Foreign currency exchange for moving to Australia

-If you’re moving to Australia from the UK on a permanent basis, you’ll most likely need to transfer money between your Australian and UK bank accounts on more than a few occasions.
+If you decide that you’d like to move to Australia from the UK on a permanent basis, you’ll almost certainly need to transfer money between your Australian and UK bank accounts on a regular basis.

-Whether buying a house or transferring your pension over to yourself, sending money to Australia from the UK is an essential part of emigrating to Oz.
-And, with some high-street banks charging as much as £40 in transaction fees per transfer, making these international payments regularly could cost a considerable amount.
+Whether you wish to buy a house or transfer your pension over to your Australian bank account, sending money to Australia from the UK is an essential part of emigrating to Oz.
+With some high-street banks charging as much as £30 in transaction fees per transfer, such international payments could incur a significant cost.

-That’s why, as a team of foreign currency exchange specialists, we are dedicated to saving you time and money on every overseas payment you make.
-We offer low transfer fees and competitive exchange rates when you exchange GBP to AUD.
+That’s why we’re dedicated to saving you time and money on every overseas payment that you make.
+We offer low transfer fees and competitive exchange rates when you exchange GBP for AUD.